Indoqa/logspace/demo.md

 java -jar logspace-monitor-runnable.jar --demo
 ````

-This will start the *logspace Monitor* in demo mode.
+This will start the *Logspace Monitor* in demo mode.
-It will automatically try to connect to a *logspace HQ* on the same computer on port 4567 and upload its monitoring data.
+It will automatically try to connect to a *Logspace HQ* on the same computer on port 4567 and upload its monitoring data.

 ## Step 3: Inspect your *Events*